liuzhuang13/DenseNet/README.md

 Please see https://github.com/flyyufelix/DenseNet-Keras.

-## Wide-DenseNet for better Time/Accuracy and Time/Memory Tradeoff
+## Wide-DenseNet for better Time/Accuracy and Memory/Accuracy Tradeoff

 If you use DenseNet as a model in your learning task, to reduce the memory and time consumption, we recommend use a wide and shallow DenseNet, following the strategy of [wide residual networks](https://github.com/szagoruyko/wide-residual-networks).
 To obtain a wide DenseNet we set the depth to be smaller (e.g., L=40) and the growthRate to be larger (e.g., k=48).

-We test a set of Wide-DenseNet-BCs and compareED the memory and time with the DenseNet-BC (L=100, k=12) shown above.
-We obtained the statistics using a single TITAN X card, with batch size 64, and without the optnet package in Torch.
+We test a set of Wide-DenseNet-BCs and compared the memory and time with the DenseNet-BC (L=100, k=12) shown above.
+We obtained the statistics using a single TITAN X card, with batch size 64, and without any memory optimization.

 Model | Parameters| CIFAR-10+ | CIFAR-100+ | Time per Iteration | Memory